-Here are a few things that you can do to help you stay on top of things:
+Here are a few things you can do to help stay on top of things:

 - Bookmark this page so that when you do feel like tackling your financial issues, you know where to come.

 - Allow someone close to you to look after your post for you.
-For many with poor mental wellbeing, the thought of opening bills or statements is too much to bear.
+Sometimes the thought of opening bills or statements is too much to bear.

-- Try not to ignore your creditors, as it may mean that they continue to chase you, rather than giving you some breathing room to sort things out.
+- Try not to ignore your creditors, as it may mean they continue to chase you, rather than giving you some breathing space to sort things out.

-- Financial services firms and utilities companies are improving the ways in which they identify and provide support for customers’ different needs.
+- Financial services firms and utilities companies are improving how they identify and provide support for customers’ different needs.
 If you feel up to it, actively contact your service provider to let them know you need more support.
 Ask if they have a specialist team or what they can do to help customers in your circumstances.

 - There are many ways to talk to your service provider.
-You can visit a bank branch or pick up the phone, use its online banking or web chat services
+You can visit a bank branch or pick up the phone, or use its online banking or web chat services.

-- Your GP or another health professional may be able to provide a Debt and Mental Health Evidence Form, which can help make sure that creditors take your mental health problems into account.
-Not all financial services will want to see written evidence of a mental health issue, though, so don’t feel you need to get the form before you talk to someone.
+- Your GP or another health professional may be able to provide a Debt and Mental Health Evidence Form, which can help make sure creditors take your mental health problems into account.
+But not all financial services will want to see written evidence of a mental health issue, so don’t feel you need to get the form before you talk to someone.

-- There are lots of free tools out there that let you temporarily block websites for as long as you want.
-This might be useful if you have certain websites you use or things you like to buy when you are stressed.
+- Plenty of free tools let you temporarily block websites for as long as you want.
+This might be useful if you use or there are things you like to buy when you are stressed.